How Self-Custodial Bitcoin Staking Works

 2. Role of Core Relayers

-Relayers in the Core ecosystem continuously monitor the Bitcoin network for valid Bitcoin staking transactions for Core validators.
+Relayers in the Core ecosystem continuously monitor the Bitcoin network for valid Bitcoin timelock transactions.
 When a CLTV transaction is detected, the relayers:

 - Verify the transaction details.